DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Experiments

 Due to the high dimension of states and actions in the D4RL tasks, visualizing the performance is greatly challenging.
-Therefore, a simple example MDP is defined for illustrative purposes following \cite{ref20}.
-For this MDP, both the state space $\mathcal{S}$ and action space $\mathcal{A}\in [-1,1]$ are one-dimensional.
-The reward is defined as $R(s,a)=s$, where a larger value of state $s$ leads to a higher reward.
-The dynamic transition model is given by $T(s^{\prime}\mid s,a)=\mathcal{N}(\mu, \sigma)$ with the parameters shown in Table \ref{tab:4}, indicating that the next state depends on the current action, independent of the initial state.
-To visualize the DOMAIN exploration in OOD region, we sample actions from $\mathcal{N}(\mu=0, \sigma=0.35)$, which means that the behavioral policy for the offline dataset is random policy.
+Therefore, a simple example MDP is defined for illustrative purposes following \cite{ref20}. \tx{For this MDP, both the state space $\mathcal{S}$ and action space $\mathcal{A}\in [-1,1]$ are one-dimensional.
+The reward is defined as $R(s,a)=s$, where a larger value of state $s$ leads to a higher reward.} The dynamic transition model is given by $T(s^{\prime}\mid s,a)=\mathcal{N}(\mu, \sigma)$ with the parameters shown in Table \ref{tab:4}, indicating that the next state depends on the current action, independent of the initial state.
+To visualize the DOMAIN exploration in the OOD region, we sample actions from $\mathcal{N}(\mu=0, \sigma=0.35)$, which means that the behavioral policy for the offline dataset is a random policy.

-Fig. \ref{fig6}(a) gives the collected offline data distribution for the above MDP, which illustrates that the actions do not cover all regions.
-Fig. \ref{fig6}(b) presents the prediction results of trained dynamic model.
-It can conclude that the dynamic model shows higher prediction accuracy in-distribution region (low uncertain area) but lower prediction accuracy in the OOD region (high uncertain area).
-Fig. \ref{fig6}(c) displays the model data error after 3000 iterations.
+\tx{Fig. \ref{fig6} (a) shows the distribution of the collected offline data for the aforementioned MDP, illustrating that the actions do not cover all regions.
+Fig. \ref{fig6} (b) presents the prediction results of the trained dynamic model, which demonstrate higher accuracy in the in-distribution region (low-uncertainty area) and lower accuracy in the OOD region (high-uncertainty area).} Fig. \ref{fig6} (c) displays the model data error after 3000 iterations.
 It can be observed that the model data within the region exhibits relatively low errors, while the data outside the region shows larger errors.
-This result is consistent with the prediction results of trained dynamic model.
-Fig. \ref{fig6}(d) shows the model data $Q$-value curve in state ${s=0}$ after 3000 iterations.
-We can find that DOMAIN algorithm does not universally underestimate all model data.
+This result is consistent with the prediction results of the trained dynamic model.
+Fig. \ref{fig6} (d) shows the model data $Q$-value curve in state ${s=0}$ after 3000 iterations.
+We can find that the DOMAIN algorithm does not universally underestimate all model data.
 Instead, it is more prone to underestimating inaccurate model data.
-Moreover, the value of the optimal action, i.e.,$\arg \max _{a} Q(s,a)$, is approximately equal to zero, which aligns with the selection of the offline dataset.
-This is because the reward is solely dependent on the state, and the state value is maximized when ${a\approx0}$ in-distribution region.
+Moreover, the value of the optimal action, i.e.,$\arg \max _{a} Q(s,a)$, is approximately zero, which aligns with the selection of the offline dataset.
+This is because the reward is solely dependent on the state, and the state value is maximized when ${a\approx0}$ is in-distribution region.
 The consistency between model data and offline data in selecting the optimal actions contributes to enhancing the stability of agent training.